lacker/seticore/README.md

 # seticore
-A high-performance implementation of some core SETI algorithms, in particular turboSETI's dedoppler algorithm that creates .dat files from .h5 files.
+A high-performance implementation of some core SETI algorithms, in particular turboSETI's dedoppler algorithm that creates .dat files from .h5 files, and a beamforming algorithm to produce filterbanks from .raw and .bfr5 files.

 ## Quickstart